 Much of the film Butch Cassidy & The Sundance Kid was filmed along the Animas River and Narrow Gauge Railroad.

 The turn of the century was the beginning of the tourist economy as travelers began to discover Durango and the Animas Valley as a vacation destination.
-In addition to interest in the Silverton Branch and the scenery of the area, the creation of Mesa-Verde National Park in 1906 greatly increased travel to Durango.
+In addition to interest in the Silverton Branch and the scenery of the area, the creation of Mesa Verde National Park in 1906 greatly increased travel to Durango.
 During the Great Depression, however, Durango suffered along with the rest of the country.
 With the onset of World War Two, Durango supported the war efforts through farming and mining activities.
 During the 1950s, as the town was again in an economic boom, Fort Lewis College was opened in Durango and went from a two-year agricultural school to the four-year college it is today.
-In 1965, Purgatory ski resort opened in the mountains north of Durango.
-The opening of Fort Lewis College and Purgatory ski resort helped to solidify Durango’s longstanding identity as a vacation destination for guests of the Rocky Mountain state.
+In 1965, Purgatory Ski Resort opened in the mountains north of Durango.
+The opening of Fort Lewis College and Purgatory Resort helped to solidify Durango’s longstanding identity as a vacation destination for guests of the Rocky Mountain state.

 Today, Durango is a haven to outdoor enthusiasts.
-Hunting, bicycling-- both mountain and road, hiking, fishing, skiing, ice climbing, snowshoeing entice exuberant visitors to the Durango area year after year.
+Hunting, biking-- both mountain and road, hiking, fishing, skiing, rock climbing, and snowmobiling entice exuberant visitors to the Durango area year after year.